shinokada/svelte-heros-v2/README.md

 ## CSS framework support

-Use the `class` prop to change colors and add additional css.
+Use the `class` prop to change colors and additional CSS.

 For example, Tailwind CSS: